Supported file formats

 In this format, you'll first include the attribute names in the first row (i.e., header) separated by a tab.
 Then starting on the second row, include the corresponding values under each attribute name.
 We recommend using a spreadsheet program such as Microsoft Excel or Google Sheets to create this and save the file as a tab-delimited file.
 If you’re using Google Sheets, you can download your file and upload it as a .txt file or upload your spreadsheet directly to Merchant Center.

-Note: We are currently unable to accept a feed in the Excel file format (.xls).
-You can convert your Excel file to a text format before you upload it.
+Note: We are currently unable to accept a feed in the Excel (.xls) or the comma-separated values (.csv) file format.
+Convert your file to a text format before you upload it.

 Learn more about creating tab-delimited data feeds.